mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 ### Centres Of Power

-Officially, Castrobancla only has one centre of power, the Ward called Big Hill.
+Officially, Castrobancla only has one center of power, the Ward called Big Hill.
 City Hall and various government buildings are sited here.
 Zoning, the education syllabus, the placement of new libraries and streets, scheduled road maintenance and many other aspects of Castrobancla's bureaucracy are controlled from here.

 #### Tulia House